This privacy notice is intended to provide details regarding how we collect, use, protect or otherwise handle your

 More information about Data Protection and your rights can be found on the Information Commissioner’s website https://ico.org.uk/for-the-public/

-If you wish to apply for access to your personal data, restrict its processing, have it amended or removed, you should write to us enclosing proof of identity.
-We need to be supplied with these details needed to locate the information you seek.
+If you wish to apply for access to your personal data, restrict its processing, have it amended or removed, you can ask us verbally or write to us.
+We need to be supplied with sufficient personal details to locate the information you seek.

 We will provide the information or deal with your request as soon as is practicable and at the latest within one month of receipt of your request, unless your request is complex or you send a large number of requests.
 In which case we may need more time to provide the information, but we will inform you of this and explain why.